eric-brechemier/nadasurf/README.md

-Besides native objects and methods, these functions depend exclusively on functions defined in [project nada][NADA]; these dependencies are listed in a comment at the start of each file.
+Besides native objects and methods, these functions depend exclusively on functions defined in [project nada][NADA]; these dependencies are listed in the documentation of the function.

 Look at unit tests for an example of use; you can find the documentation of each function in its source code.